InstructorRoyed Training

 • Course Code: RYD-110

-• Course Title: PG Certification in Biologic Regulatory Affairs (PGBRA)
+• Course Title: Executive PG Certification in Biologic Regulatory Affairs (EPGBioRA)

 • Nature of the course: Online distance learning course.
 Therefore the course can be accessed online across anywhere 24×7.